Chair

 Trustee Since 2009

-Vicki has expertise in crisis management, political risk assessment, public policy advocacy, strategic partnerships and alliances, and political strategy and fundraising.
+Vicki J. Hicks has expertise in crisis management, political risk assessment, public policy advocacy, strategic partnerships and alliances, and political strategy and fundraising.
 She has served as the head of the Washington government affairs office for a large bank and has engaged in a federal government affairs practice at prominent Washington law and lobbying firms.
 Her government relations practice has been focused on counseling clients from a wide array of agribusiness and commodity interests, technology companies, large state universities, and food and drug companies.

 Before joining the private sector, Vicki previously served as a political appointee at the U.S. Department of Agriculture during the Clinton Administration, where she directed a staff of 400 employees and managed a multibillion-dollar operation as the Farm Service Agency’s Deputy Administrator, Commodity Operations.
-Prior to her appointment to USDA, Vicki was legislative assistant for agriculture, foreign affairs, and international trade for Senator Quentin Burdick (D-N.D.).
+Prior to her appointment to USDA, Vicki was legislative assistant for agriculture, foreign affairs, and international trade for Senator Quentin Burdick (D-ND).

 Vicki resides in Washington, DC, and enjoys playing golf, attending theater, and visiting art museums during her many travels.
 As a native Oklahoman and graduate of the University of Oklahoma, Vicki is a dedicated supporter of the Sooners.